Safe Moving Tips for Expecting Moms

 Physical discomfort becomes more pronounced in the final trimester as the baby grows.
 Aches, cramping, fatigue, and reduced mobility and balance are typical.

-To alleviate dangers, try to plan and complete the move before entering the third trimester.
-However, please prioritize safety precautions if you're moving during this time.
+To reduce risks, try to plan and complete the move before the third trimester.
+However, please prioritize safety precautions if you’re moving during this time.

 Avoid lifting heavy objects altogether and designate resting areas to alleviate fatigue.
 Stay well-nourished and hydrated, and consult a healthcare provider before strenuous activity.

 For a stress-free moving experience, consider partnering with Collegian Movers in New Haven, CT.
 Our experienced moving crews can help you with your needs, making a smooth transition to your new home.
-Please feel free to contact us at (203) 283-5050 for a free estimate today.
+Please contact us at (203) 283-5050 for a free estimate today.